markjnkim/es_mod/01-html/content/step-2-header-footer.md

 In the previous step we built a series of "containers" for our web page to hold different types of content.
 At first glance, this may seem like a lot of extra work, but as we continue to add content and apply style to each section one at a time we won't have to worry about our work affecting the other sections.

 This step will focus on building out the content and applying styles for both the header and footer of our page.
+Why the header and footer?
+Why do the top and bottom and leave everything in the middle untouched?
+This is because the header and footer typically follow similar patterns when adding both inner HTML content and applying styles.
+Since this is our introduction to a lot of these concepts, we'll keep it a little bit on the plain side so we can focus on learning.

 We will be introduced to both new HTML elements and Cascading Style Sheets, which will be referred to throughout the rest of this unit (and our careers) as `CSS`.
 The nice thing about what we will be working on here is that a lot of what we learn will be repeated in future steps.
 Be warned, however, CSS can be just as frustrating as it is rewarding, for both beginner and veteran developers alike.
 It is technology that is best learned through doing, so let's get started!

 ## Add content to our `<header>`